 A total of 10 former Pikes Peak champions are on the first list of competitors announced today.

-They include Shute, seven-time champion Jeff Zwart (Aspen, CO), 10-time winner Paul Dallenbach (Basalt, CO), who won last year’s crown in the Open Wheel Division, and the veteran Layne Schranz (Birmingham, AL), three-time champion.
+They include Shute, eight-time champion Jeff Zwart (Aspen, CO), 10-time winner Paul Dallenbach (Basalt, CO), who won last year’s crown in the Open Wheel Division, and the veteran Layne Schranz (Birmingham, AL), three-time champion.

 Other former winners in the field are Raphael Astier (La Teil, Ardeche, France), last year’s Time Attack 1 champion and record-setter, David Donohue (West Chester, PA), the 2018 Time Attack 1 winner, James Robinson, (Raymond, Ohio), the 2011 Exhibition winner, and Fumio Nutahara (Eniwa-shi, Hokkaido, Japan), who won the past Electric Modified title in 2012.